mattwatts/PhaseSpace/README.md

 ## Processing

-Phase Space uses Processing - a highly efficient language build on Java that does very efficient 3D graphics.
+Phase Space uses Processing - an efficient language build on Java that does efficient 3D graphics.

 Processing is a flexible software sketchbook and a language for the visual arts.

 https://processing.org/

+To run Phase Space you need to download and install Processing, then run Phase Space from Processing.

 ## Phase Space Topology